oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     ![civil war open image](images/civil_war.png " ")

 2. Now let's see if we can find images that have rock climbing, but this time we will search with an image of a rock climber and not the phrase "rock climbing".
 For simplicity we will use one of the images from the PARK\_IMAGES table to use as our search criteria.
-This will involve a bit of PL/SQL to do, but in the interest of showing you how it is done we chose not to embed the details in a separate function.
+This will involve a bit of PL/SQL to do, but in the interest of showing you how it is done we chose not to hide the details in a separate function.

-    In the APEX_DEMO lab we will let you choose your own image to search on, but the following shows you how to accomplish this with SQL:
+    In the APEX_DEMO lab we will let you choose your own image to search on, but the following shows you how to accomplish this with a pre-determined image:

     ```
     <copy>